Anthrocon/www/content/Venue/hotel/index.md

 ### DoubleTree Pittsburgh Downtown

-Located a few blocks from the Convention Center, the sleek Doubletree Hotel is a leisurely 5-6 minute walk away.
+Located a few blocks from the convention center, the sleek DoubleTree Hotel is a leisurely 5-6 minute walk away.
 For those on a budget, it features a 7-11 store right in the lobby.

 **1 King Bed or 2 Double Bed Room:** $189/night